graphikDB/graphik/README.md

   rpc EdgesFrom(EdgeFilter) returns(Edges){}
   // EdgesTo returns edges that point to the given node path that pass the filter rpc EdgesTo(EdgeFilter) returns(Edges){}
-  // ChangeStream subscribes to filtered changes on a stream rpc ChangeStream(ChangeFilter) returns (stream StateChange) {}
   // Publish publishes a message to a pubsub channel rpc Publish(OutboundMessage) returns(google.protobuf.Empty){}
   // Subscribe subscribes to messages on a pubsub channel